 Photography

-Every year, The George Gund Foundation commissions a photographer to highlight a Foundation priority or area of interest.
+Every year, The George Gund Foundation commissions a fine art photographer to shine light on an aspect of the Foundation's priorities and areas of interest.

 Bridges